IBM/ibm-block-csi-driver/docs/advanced/advanced_running_stateful_block.md

     $> kubectl exec demo-statefulset-raw-block-0 -- bash -c "od -An -c -N 10 /dev/block"
     t e s t _ b l o c k

-8. Delete StatefulSet and then recreate, in order to validate data (test_block in /dev/block) remains in the persistent volume.
+8. Delete StatefulSet and then recreate, in order to validate that the data (test_block in /dev/block) remains in the persistent volume.

     1. Delete the StatefulSet.